scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Logical: Logging

-- This module is responsible for logging the data retrieved from the sensors into the on-board SD card, as well as to a location within the base station laptop specified by the user.
+- This module is responsible for logging the data retrieved from the sensors into the on-board SD card, as well the location within the base station laptop specified by the user.
 This module is also responsible for transforming the sensor data into a human readable format to contribute the usability of the logging system.